Founder and Chair

 Eric Robbins came to the Jewish Federation of Greater Atlanta in 2016 with a vision to increase its relevance in the community and share its inspirational story.
 For the previous 12 years he led Camp Twin Lakes, a network of camps for children with serious illnesses and other life challenges.
 Since joining the federation, Robbins’s transformational mindset has enabled the organization to articulate a modern vision of its role, which has led to a growth in overall philanthropic giving, new program and partnership opportunities, and a renewed spirit of collective community among the organizations that serve Jewish Atlanta.
 Robbins is also an active member of the Rotary Club of Atlanta.

-Education: Georgia State University, Yeshiva University (MSW)
+EDUCATION Georgia State University, Yeshiva University (MSW)

-Notable achievements: Georgia State University Alumni of the Year (2017), Atlanta Business Chronicle Who’s Who in Nonprofits (2014, 2015, 2016), Leadership Atlanta class of 2009
+NOTABLE ACHIEVEMENTS Georgia State University Alumni of the Year (2017), Atlanta Business Chronicle Who’s Who in Nonprofits (2014, 2015, 2016), Leadership Atlanta class of 2009

-Few people know: I was in a Subaru commercial.
+FEW PEOPLE KNOW I was in a Subaru commercial.

 Anthony Rodriguez is the first executive director of HUB404 Conservancy, a nine-acre “cap park” that will be above GA 400 between Peachtree and Lenox roads and provide a direct connection to MARTA’s Buckhead rail station.
-HUB404, an estimated $250 million project, is expected to be complete by 2025.
-At Aurora Theatre, which Rodriguez cofounded more than 20 years ago with Ann-Carol Pence, Rodriguez negotiated Aurora’s recent $35 million, 59,500-square-foot expansion into the Lawrenceville Arts Center, which opened in 2021.
+HUB404, an estimated $270 million project, is expected to be complete by 2028.
+At Aurora Theatre, which Rodriguez cofounded more than 20 years ago with Ann-Carol Pence, Rodriguez negotiated Aurora’s $35 million, 59,500-square-foot expansion into the Lawrenceville Arts Center, which opened in 2021.
 An Atlanta native, Rodriguez is a graduate of the Atlanta Regional Commission’s Regional Leadership Institute, and in 2016 was the first Latino and the first arts leader to serve as chair of the Gwinnett Chamber of Commerce.

-Education: University of Georgia
+EDUCATION University of Georgia

-Hidden talent: I’m an excellent cook.
+HIDDEN TALENT I’m an excellent cook.